Bryn Smith

 Bryn Nelson Smith (born August 11, 1955) is an American former professional baseball player who was a pitcher in Major League Baseball (MLB) from 1981 to 1993.

 Selected in the 49th round in 1973 as the 779th player, Smith made his Major League debut with the Montreal Expos after being acquired along with Rudy May and Randy Miller from the Baltimore Orioles for Don Stanhouse, Joe Kerrigan and Gary Roenicke at the Winter Meetings on December 7, 1977.
-He had a pair of 5-game winning streaks in 1985 and was picked Expo Player of the Month for July by Montreal baseball writers after a 3-1 record and 1.74 ERA.
+He had a pair of 5-game winning streaks in 1985 and was picked Expo Player of the Month for July by Montreal baseball writers after a 3–1 record and 1.74 ERA.
 In 1989 he became a subject of teasing when he complained in a Sports Illustrated article about the playing conditions in Montreal, which included the inconvenience of having to drive to Plattsburgh, New York, to buy Dorito chips.
-Smith was the first winning pitcher in Colorado Rockies history, defeating Montreal, 11-4, on April 9, 1993.
+Smith was the first winning pitcher in Colorado Rockies history, defeating Montreal, 11–4, on April 9, 1993.
 He is also the oldest living former Rockie player.

 Personal life

 Smith attended Allan Hancock College in Santa Maria, California, where he was an All Western Conference Selection.
 He takes his first name from the initials of his grandfather, Baxter Robert Young Nisbet.

-Smith is the pitching coach for the Santa Maria Packers of the Pacific West Baseball League.
+Smith was the pitching coach for the now-defunct Santa Maria Packers of the Pacific West Baseball League.
 He also helped start the team.